SyncopatedStudio/.github/profile/README.md

 # :keyboard: Syncopated Studio :musical_score:

-Intended for Musicians, Progammers, Composers, Engineers and Tinkerers alike for the configuration and maintenance of a collective studio that focuses on Audio Production.
+For the configuration and maintenance of a collective studio that focuses on Audio Production.

+Intended for Musicians, Progammers, Composers, Engineers and Tinkerers alike.

 ## Configuration Management